MengLinMaker/ESP32-data-stream-comparisons/README.md

 # ESP32 data stream comparisons
 ## Description
 Comparing data streaming methods for ESP32.
 The main comparison is data rate, specifically the number of 4 byte floats that can be sent though in a second.
 Although reliability is also an important factor.
+The data is streamed from 1 core only using a timer interrupt for consistency.

 ## Comparisons
 ### USB UART - 9900Hz